 - ½ cup softened grass fed butter, room temperature (or fat of choice)

 - 4 large eggs, room temperature

 - ¼ cup raw milk, room temperature (or coconut milk)

-- Tin Star Ghee (or fat of choice) & maple sugar for brûléeing
+- ghee (or fat of choice) & maple sugar for brûléeing

 - approximately ¼ cup of prepared fruit per serving of shortcake

 - whipped cream (or whipped coconut cream) for garnish

 - melted chocolate ganache for drizzle underneath slice (opt garnish)

 - Prepare a 8″ x 4″ loaf pan, coat with coconut oil and a strip of parchment paper lengthwise, long enough that it extends over the side of the pan over the handles.